SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 To set up the reader with the Loadable Module scripts, do the following:
 1. Copy DDReadPersonalMail.js, DDScanMsgs.js, and DDScanSubs.js from the
-   "Loadable module scripts" directory to your sbbs/mods directory
+   loadable_module_scripts directory to your sbbs/mods directory
 2. If you will be running the script from a directory other than xtrn/DDMsgReader, edit the above scripts and search for the text "SYSOPS:"
    (without the double-quotes).
 One or two lines below that, there is a